Find the answers to your most asked questions about real estate. Click on the big + button to view the answer.

 What are Property Taxes?

-A levy or tax imposed by a municipality on real estate and personal property.
+Property Taxes are a levy or tax imposed by a municipality (city, town, or county) on real estate and personal property.
 The amount of tax varies depending on the property value.

 Property taxes are an annual tax that local municipalities collect each year, based on the assessed value of your property (not on the appraised value of your home).
 These funds help pay for services that benefit the community, such as schools, roads, maintenance, etc.